Central Michigan University Data & Information Overview

 - Student Debt

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Central Michigan University was awarded 940 badges in the 2022 rankings.
-The highest ranked major at the school is other drafting/design engineering technologies/technicians.
+Central Michigan University was awarded 1,441 badges in the 2023 rankings.

 Is It Hard to Get Into Central Michigan?

 Central Michigan University has an acceptance rate of 69%, which means the school is serious about who it admits.
 Take your time in putting together a strong application that highlights why you are a good fit for Central Michigan.

 About 94% of students accepted to Central Michigan submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 500 and 610.
 Math scores were between 500 and 600.